 - Castle Howard - Howard Family Mausoleum Tour (14 & 20)

 - Grosmont to Esk Valley: A walk & talk through the incredible ironstone industry!
 (15) Join our Land of Iron team for a fascinating walk and talk through Grosmont to Esk Valley's ironstone heritage

 - Nunnington Hall and Rievaulx Terrace (both 20-21)

 - Teasures of St Nicholas and the Priory, St Nicholas Parish Church, Guisborough (21)

 Find more details, including exact opening times on the Heritage Open Days website.

 Other great events and exhibitions

-As truly dark skies return after summer, Yorkshire Arboretum will be sharing its love for nocturnal wildlife with a Bat Walk (8 September), while the National Trust will be hosting a family friendly Stargazing and night time nature walk (15 September) at Rievaulx Terrace.
-For the first time, Rievaulx Abbey will be illuminated (28-30 September), offering atmospheric evenings of light and sound.
-A shuttle bus from Helmsley will provide access to this event.
-Plus Go Ape will be running a number of Night Zip Wire Adventures for those aged 10+ (29-30 September), just don't forget to bring a head torch!
+As truly dark skies return after summer, Yorkshire Arboretum will be sharing its love for nocturnal wildlife with a Bat Walk (7 September).
+For the second time, Rievaulx Abbey will be illuminated (19-22 September), offering atmospheric evenings of light and sound.
+Plus this year, Museum of the Moon, by Luke Jerram, will float above the historic ruins.The huge seven metre diameter moon will be spectacularly suspended high in the abbey, whilst music fills the space.
+A free shuttle bus from Helmsley will provide access to this event.

 - Looking after